pinkkila/stories/guide/cicd-guide.md

 #### Subnet naming

-- In this guide, subnets are named with the stories prefix, since the application is called stories.
+- In this guide, subnets are named with the 'stories' prefix, since the application is called *stories*.
 You can replace this prefix with your own application name to keep your resources organized.
-- Inlude the AWS region and availability zone in the name so it's easier to identify where each subnet is located.
+- Include the AWS region and Availability Zone in the name to make it easier to identify where each subnet is located.

 - Example naming convention:
   - **eu-north-1a**